-If a tenant's monthly rent increases by more than the greater of 10 percent or \$25 purely as a result of conversion, the rent increase will be phased in over 3 years.
+If a tenant's monthly rent increases by more than the greater of ten (10%) percent or twenty-five (\$25) dollars, purely as a result of conversion, the rent increase will be phased in over three (3) years.
 To implement this provision, HUD is waiving section 3(a)(1) of the Act, as well as 24 C.F.R. § 983.3 (definition of "total tenant payment" (TTP)) only to the extent necessary to allow for the phase-in of tenant rent increases.